Scaffold-Stark/speedrunstark/README.md

 Part 2: Performing Calculations 🤖

 > We need to calculate how much of each asset our user is going withdraw, call them `strkWithdrawn` and `tokenAmount`.
-The equation is: `amount *` reserveOfDesiredUnits `/ totalLiquidity`
+The equation is: `amount *` reserveOfDesiredUnits `/ total_liquidity`

 <details markdown='1'><summary>Question Four</summary>